reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 `Manufacturer` is composed of scalar types with the names `id`, `name`, and `address`.
 Similarly, the `Product` type is composed of four scalar types with the names `id`, `title`, `description`, `category`, and an object type `Manufacturer`.

 ### Special Types: Query, Mutation, and Subscription
-We need to add root types of the GraphQL schema for adding functionality to the API.
+We need to add root types to the GraphQL schema for adding functionality to the API.
 GraphQL Schema has three root-level types: Query, Mutation, and Subscription.
 These are special Types and signify the entry point of a GraphQL service.
 Of these three, only the Query type is mandatory for every GraphQL service.

 **The root types determine the shape of the queries and mutations that will be accepted by the server.**

-An example Query root type for a GraphQL service that fetches a list of recent purchases looks like this:
+An example `Query` root type for a GraphQL service that fetches a list of recent purchases looks like this:

 ```
 type Query {
     myRecentPurchases(count: Int, customerID: String): [Product]!
 }
 ```
+This query fetches the specified number of recent purchases for a customer.

 A Mutation represents changes that we can make on our objects.
-Our schema with a mutation will look like this:
+Our schema with a `Mutation` will look like this:

 ```
 type Mutation {
     addPurchases(count: Int, customerID: String): [Product]!
 }
 ```
+This mutation is used to add purchases of a customer.

 Subscription is another special type for real-time push-style updates.
 Subscriptions depend on the use of a publishing mechanism to generate the event that notifies a subscription that is subscribed to that event.
+Our schema with a Subscription will look like this:

 ```
 type Subscription {